PlayingNumbers/Complete-Newsletter-Guide/README.md

 Beehiiv and SparkLoop have this tech built-in, so you don't need to be a coder to set it up.

 **📚 Helpful Resources:**
-* [How Morning Brew's Referral Program Worked (Viral Loops)](https://viral-loops.com/blog/morning-brew-referral-program/) – A breakdown of the exact rewards and milestones they used.
+* **[Case Study: How Morning Brew's Referral Program Created Wild Growth (ReferralRock)](https://referralrock.com/blog/morning-brew-referral-program/)** – A deep dive into the exact milestones (stickers, mugs, trips) they used to reach 1.5M subscribers.
+* **[The Ultimate Guide to Newsletter Referral Programs (Beehiiv)](https://blog.beehiiv.com/p/build-successful-referral-program-newsletter)** – A practical guide on setting up your rewards and automated emails.

 ---